 Perhaps the linchpin of the shift was 2000’s Bamboozled, the commercial misfire that wrecked his reputation, serving as fuel for people who felt he was a one-trick race-baiting pony who sacrificed nuance and clarity for untidy, convoluted craziness.
 Surely, Bamboozled most certainly is definitively untidy and convoluted, but critics may be missing the forest for the trees.
 Lee’s anger stoked rather than withdrawn, Bamboozled elevates racism to the realm of the deliberately grotesque, without sacrificing or obfuscating the subcutaneous biome either; as a mess, it is an elucidation of a conflict that can only be satisfyingly confronted through the lens of the untidy.

 Rather than his typically florid, fashionista sensualism (and Lee is above all a wonderful aesthetic sensualist), he shoots Bamboozled in a gutter of digital video, sanding down the visual flamboyance of the picture and erecting a particularly hamstrung, grisly world excised of beauty.
 He shoots the film, essentially, as though it were a gross, ungainly, bargain-basement television show produced without an iota of thought or stylistic charge, perishing the thought that the blackface that runs amok within the film ever should channel any sort of sensual pleasure.
-Maybe the punchy digital, uninflected with poetically composed imagery, is merely a pass at “but this is the real story” shenanigans, but Lee is too challenging an artist to limit himself to “the truth, the whole truth, and nothing but the truth”.
+Maybe the punchy digital is merely a pass at “but this is the real story” shenanigans, but Lee is too challenging an artist to limit himself to “the truth, the whole truth, and nothing but the truth”.
 Instead, the look suggests the film addressing its own untidy grubbiness and guerilla style amateurism, resulting in a confrontational scrawl of images unmanicured in their aesthetic as if to cross-examine this film’s own existence within the very anti-artistic corporate structures it critiques.
 And its own existence as a haphazard sketch of an argument rather than the full package.

 Certainly, protagonist Pierre (Damon Wayans) is no easily clarified, complete creation.
 Played by Damon Wayans in the most archly, flagrantly affected demeanor imaginable, Pierre is a writer for a TV network who, fed up with the cultural continuation of subcutaneous minstrelsy in American culture, writes a most heretical racism theme park of a show for his boss, a casual racist played by Michael Rapaport with demented charisma, in hopes of being fired.
 When the boss positively magnetizes to the show, it’s produced, gifted with two black entertainers (played by Savion Glover and Tommy Davidson) who shuck, jive, and “yes’um” with the best of them, and becomes an instant smash with the public audience.
 The aftershock sends Pierre into an infectiously disfigured downward spiral of self-interrogation, rage, and conscientious confusion about his place in America, and what America wants to do with him.

 And, for better and ill, the film is adamant about crumbling with him, swiveling on the spur of the moment from voiceboxing racial acrimony to hurling sonic firepower in the form of curated tunes from Lee’s boombox of choice (Public Enemy and the like).
 Willfully disobedient, even to the point of failing to sediment its characters’ internal logics, this is a manifest of inconsistencies and invective, a smash-and-bang, structureless mess where characters slide from front-and-center to the frayed sidelines within seconds of each other.
 Lee’s attitude toward Pierre alone is a nearly unclassifiable.
-One minute, the film is a wonderful riot act where the character’s father (Paul Mooney, a Lee idol) berates him for Pierre’s stuck-up bona fides and for the performative white face he inflects through harshly clipped, nasal timidity in his voice, erecting a passive, unthreatening exterior for whites.
-In other scenes though, Lee empathizes with Wayans’ semi-awful portrayal of caricatured whiteness, roughly extending an argument that successful African-Americans don’t have any other channel to pursue besides caricaturizing themselves in one way or another; the character, a visualization of double consciousness shifting back and forth between identities until he can’t even place himself on the map, dons a face that Lee remains skeptical of, if not to the fire-and-brimstone extent of his blackface excoriation.
+One minute, the film is a wonderful riot act where the character’s father (Paul Mooney, a Lee idol) berates him for Pierre’s stuck-up bona fides and for the performative white face he maintains through harshly clipped, nasal timidity in his voice, erecting a passive, unthreatening exterior for whites.
+In other scenes though, Lee empathizes with Wayans’ semi-awful portrayal of caricatured whiteness, roughly extending an argument that successful African-Americans don’t have any other channel to pursue besides caricaturizing themselves in one way or another; the character, a visualization of double consciousness shifting back and forth between identities until he can’t even place himself on the map, dons a face that Lee remains skeptical of, if not to the fire-and-brimstone extent of his blackface critique.

 Admittedly, understanding the film’s messiness through the lens of double-consciousness requires some groundwork, probably too much, for the viewer, many of whom must take the film out for a walkabout to discover the forceful chaos underneath the riotous accident of missing plot threads and seemingly atonal, almost stuttering identities that initially feel slipshod in their muddy construction.
 An irregular jumble, or a free spirit if you prefer, Bamboozled caters to no one’s message but its own, and even then, I’d be hard pressed to assume the film knows what its message is.
 Parlaying a head-on blitzkrieg into an elusively confusing onslaught of mysteries and bedeviling contortions of theme, this film is all about the minutiae of tangents and random incisions of chaos even as it pretends to aim right for the dead-center.
 Which is again, something of a purpose in itself in a risky paradox of a picture, raging while stumbling around to unpack its rage; the way it crystallizes its argument in oppressive obviousness but still finds itself adrift in the complications and contradictions in its seemingly straightforward argument is an embodiment of the tangled web of racial identity in modern America.